Difference between revisions of "Makoni" - Pindula

 ==Location==

-The district is located in [[Manicaland Province]], in eastern Zimbabwe. [[Headlands]] is in the district.
+The district is located in [[Manicaland Province]], in eastern Zimbabwe. [[Headlands]] in the district.

 |+